gehuangGit/SEprogramm/README.md

 # SEprogramm
-serve the course of software engineeroing
+serve the course of software engineering